 Current Lancaster Seminary Students may be permitted to remain in the library at closing time.
 Proof of identification and/or student status may be required and asked for by the library worker performing closing duties.
 Students who remain in the building are advised that they may not be able to re-enter the building unless they have also been granted after-hours access privileges and those privileges are in effect.
-Current Lancaster Seminary Students may apply for after-hours access privileges.

-Access is granted via the ADA doors from 6 a.m. to midnight, 7 days/week, for one enrollment period at a time.
-Privileges granted at the beginning of Term 1 (August) are good until the Seminary closes for the Christmas holidays.
-Privileges granted at the beginning of Term 2.2 (January) are good until 5:00 p.m.
-EDT on the Saturday immediately following the spring DMin intensive week.
-After-hours access is not available during the summer months and weekends and breaks when Seminary offices are closed (see the Academic Calendar).
+Current Lancaster Seminary Students may apply for the library's after-hours access program.
+Access is granted via the library doors from 6 a.m. to midnight, 7 days/week.
+After-hours access is not available during the summer months (beginning at 5:00 p.m.
+EDT on the Saturday immediately following the spring DMin intensive week) and holidays when Seminary offices are closed (see the Academic Calendar).

-Students must be currently enrolled in courses and have a library account in good standing to be granted the privilege.
-Students may apply for after-hours access privileges at the beginning of each enrollment period.
-An invitation and instructions are posted to the student listservs in August and January.
+Students must be currently enrolled in a degree program and have a library account in good standing to participate in the program.
+Students may apply for the after-hours access program during the first week of each term.
+An invitation and instructions are posted to the student listservs when enrollment is open.
+The status of program participants is reviewed at the beginning of each semester (August and January).
+Access may be suspended if a student no longer meets the enrollment and account requirements of the program.